opengisch/QField-docs/documentation/reference/qfieldcloud/sdk.en.md

 [`qfieldcloud-sdk`](https://pypi.org/project/qfieldcloud-sdk/) is the official client to connect to [QFieldCloud API](api.md) either as a Python module, or directly from the command line.

-Checkout the [QFieldCloud documentation](https://opengisch.github.io/qfieldcloud-sdk-python/) for usage and examples.
+Check the [QFieldCloud documentation](https://opengisch.github.io/qfieldcloud-sdk-python/) for usage documentation and examples.